yorda2020/PortfolioProjects/README.md

 The analysis includes the following steps:

-Data cleaning and preprocessing
+1.Data cleaning and preprocessing

-Exploratory data analysis to understand the distribution and relationships between variables Statistical analysis to test hypotheses and identify significant factors Data visualization to communicate insights and findings
+2.Exploratory data analysis to understand the distribution and relationships between variables

+3.Statistical analysis to test hypotheses and identify significant factors

+4.Data visualization to communicate insights and findings